Scholarly Teaching and Research

 Cambridge, B. (2010).
 Fostering the scholarship of teaching and learning: Communities of practice.
 In D. Lieberman & C. Wehlburg, (Eds.).
 To improve the academy.
 Bolton, MA: Anker.

-- SoTL 101 provides practical guidance for conducting SoTL projects from start to finish.
+- SoTL 101 provides practical guidance on conducting SoTL projects from start to finish.

 - Visit Purdue's Human Research Protection Program for step-by-step guidance on deciding whether your research requires IRB review and how to complete the IRB process.

 Get focused mentoring and support with your SoTL projects, no matter what stage of development!
-This 2-day retreat is open to all faculty and grad students and is designed to help you make significant progress on your SoTL project.
-The proposal form is simple, quick (5-10 minutes) and will guide the program organizers in selecting mentors and presenters that will most effectively support your productivity.
+This 2-day retreat is open to all faculty and grad students and is designed to help you kickstart or make significant progress on your SoTL project.
+The proposal form is quick and easy, and will guide the program organizers in selecting mentors and presenters that will most effectively support your productivity.
 For more information, contact Rachel Ramsey or a member of the CASTLE committee.

 - Proposal Submission: Online Submission Form